SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/PROJECT_PRESENTATION.md

 setup long word result `if (variable.length > 6) result += console.log(Excellent job!)`

 theres probably some way of not nesting so much, I'll see if I have time to refactor this later.
 For now I'll try the above spaghetti garbage

+# Coding log

+Going to have to use a 'for of' loop instead of for each, given i need to break it early if there's a letter present that doesnt match clefairy